EffectOrientedProgramming/book/Chapters/05_Monads.md

   yield
     println(s"Yielding: $c + d")
     c + "d"

-end show
 ```

 `show` takes `end: String` indicating how far we want to get through the execution of `compose` before it fails.

-The `for` comprehension attempts to execute three calls to `check`, each of which takes the next value of `id` in alphabetic succession.
+The `for` comprehension attempts to execute three calls to `check`, each of which takes the next value of `step` in alphabetic succession.
 Each expression uses the backwards-arrow `<-` to assign the result to a `String` value.
 That value is passed to `check` in the subsequent expression in the comprehension.
 If all three expressions execute successfully, the `yield` expression uses `c` to produce the final `Result` value which is returned from the function.